IT'S JUST A PHASE1 of 25

 Spider-Man: Homecoming also gave us the Vulture, one of the best MCU villains (and superhero movie villains) pretty much ever.
 Michael Keaton’s performance is defining.

 And if you need to be convinced Homecoming is also just a solid film, just watch the scene where Adrian figures out Peter is Spider-Man while driving him to prom with his daughter.
-Just those few minutes practically sell Spider-Man: Homecoming’s position in the top five Marvel films.
+Just those few minutes practically sell Spider-Man: Homecoming’s position as one of the MCU's best.